We’ve curated, vetted, and categorized a list of up-to-date statistics below.

 - 75% of the public prefers reading articles under 1,000 words (Contently).

-- The average blog post takes just over four hours to write (Orbit Media).
+- The average blog post takes four hours and 10 minutes to write (Orbit Media).

-- About 50% of bloggers publish weekly or “several posts per month” (Orbit Media).
+- About 66% of bloggers publish weekly, monthly, or somewhere in between (Orbit Media).